 \section{Discussion}

 We modeled the response of a simple microswimmer to a viscous and chemical environment using the NEAT genetic algorithm to construct ANNs which describe the internal decision making machinery coupled to the motion of two arms.
-First our model microswimmer learned to swim in the absence of a chemical field in a \textit{1 Step Back, 2 Steps Forward} motion as it appears, for example, for the swimming pattern of the algae \textit{Chlamydomonas}.
+First our model microswimmer learned to swim in the absence of a chemical field in a \textit{``1 Step Back, 2 Steps Forward''} motion as it appears, for example, for the swimming pattern of the algae \textit{Chlamydomonas}.

-In contrast to a recently used Q-learning approach which uses a very limited action space \cite{Tsang2018}, we allow continuous changes of the microswimmer's shape and thus permit high flexibility in exploring many different swimming gaits during training.
-Furthermore, the NEAT algorithm has created surprisingly simple ANNs which we were able to fully understand and interpret, in contrast to often used complex deep neural networks \cite{Lillicrap2015,Gu2019,Schulman2017,Watkins1992} or the lookup table like Q-learning algorithm \cite{Watkins1992}.
+In contrast to a recently used Q-learning approach which uses a very limited action space \cite{Tsang2018}, we allow continuous changes of the microswimmer's shape and thus permit high flexibility in exploring many different swimming gaits during training. \az{This feature allowed us to find optimum swimming policies where the forces on the beads are limited, in contrast to fixing arm velocities (see also SI Appendix).} Furthermore, the NEAT algorithm has created surprisingly simple ANNs which we were able to fully understand and interpret, in contrast to often used complex deep neural networks \cite{Lillicrap2015,Gu2019,Schulman2017,Watkins1992} or the lookup table like Q-learning algorithm \cite{Watkins1992}.

 We used biologically relevant chemotactic sensing strategies, namely spatial gradient sensing usually performed by slow-moving eukaryotic cells, and temporal gradient sensing performed by fast swimming bacteria.
 We used the latter to explore the influence of a single noisy channel, namely for the reading of the value of the chemical concentration, on the chemotactic response.
-Interestingly, we identified a noise level for a run-and-tumble type of dynamics with exponentially distributed run times.
-Notably, the precise values of the noise have dramatic effects on the run-and-tumble behavior.
-In fact, there appears to be a rather narrow window of noise levels which enables the swimmer to efficiently perform run-and-tumble motion (see SI Appendix).
-Indeed for real existing signal sensing mechanisms in microorganisms the role of the noise and the precision of signal detection is an active field of research, see e.g.~\cite{TenWolde2016a}.
+Interestingly, we identified \az{for different values of gradient steepness a broad range of noise levels} for a run-and-\az{reverse} type of dynamics with exponentially distributed run times \az{which can be scaled onto a master curve using the noise-to-signal ratio of the chemical field measurement.} \az{However, this behavior depends on the specific network solution obtained during training in phase two (see also SI Appendix Fig.~S21).} Indeed for real existing signal sensing mechanisms in microorganisms the role of the noise and the precision of signal detection is an active field of research, see e.g.~\az{\cite{Berg1977,TenWolde2016a}}.